hspekt/hms.github.io/_pages/about.md

 {% include base_path %}

-Hello!
-I'm Harrison; I'm a scientist using my training in chemistry, mass spectrometry and data science to satisfy my curiosity about biology.
+Hello, I'm Harrison Specht!
+I am a scientist using my training in chemistry, mass spectrometry and data science to satisfy my curiosity about biology.
 Currently, I am  a post-doctoral researcher in the [Slavov Laboratory](https://slavovlab.net) at Northeastern University where I am working on single cell proteomics methods both experimental and computational.

 ## My research
 I develop [methods](https://scope2.slavovlab.net) for measuring the abundance of proteins in single cells.
 Why is this cool?
 Proteins perform computation!
-By inferring each cells' decision making processes through quantifying its proteins I hope to understand both the cells' healthy and diseased states.
+I hope to use the concurrent changes in protein abundances across single cells to understand their decision making processes in healthy and diseased states.

 ## My background and history
 I received my Ph.D. working with [Nikolai Slavov](https://www.slavovlab.net) at Northeastern University and my B.A. in [Chemistry at Cornell University](https://www.cornell.edu).
 Between my bachelor's degree and PhD., I was at the [Broad Institute of MIT and Harvard](https://www.broadinstitute.org/) as a Research Assistant in the Proteomic Platform.
 Additionally, I've done environmental mass spectrometry on tar from oil spills at the [Bermuda Institute for Ocean Sciences](https://www.bios.edu) and co-ops at Merck Exploratory Sciences and Vertex Pharmaceuticals.